-This goes back to something I wrote earlier: If you’ve done a good job at building an emergency fund, you may be well-positioned to pay out of pocket rather than rely on insurance for certain portions of your current policy, especially if your potential liability is relatively small.
+This goes back to something I wrote earlier: If you’ve done a good job at building an emergency fund, you may be positioned to pay out of pocket rather than rely on insurance for certain portions of your current policy.
+That’s especially true if your potential liability is relatively small.

 8. Improve Your Credit Score

 In some states, insurance companies adjust their rates based on your credit score.
 As is the case with many other things, you’ll get the best rates on insurance if you maintain a good credit score.